 - RSA analysis: The endless cycle of recurring infosec mistakes

 - TrustyCon sells out amid RSA Conference boycott

 - Researchers: Time to update security analysis methods

 SAN FRANCISCO -- If the significance of Cisco Systems Inc.'s new security products and strategy could be distilled into a single, exasperated line, it would be the one uttered by its chief security officer, John N. Stewart.

 "It's different," Stewart said, "and it's about time something is different."

-In a press event on the eve of the 2014 RSA Conference, Stewart and fellow security executives Christopher Young and Martin Roesch set out to strike a different tone for their company.
-The Cisco security strategy had been in perpetual limbo, but on Monday the executives announced not only the first products borne from the networking giant's 2013 acquisition of Sourcefire, but also a simplified strategic message focusing on products that help enterprises before, during and after cyberattacks.
+In a press event on the eve of the 2014 RSA Conference, Stewart and fellow security executives Christopher Young and Martin Roesch set out to strike a different tone for their business unit.
+For several years the Cisco security strategy had been in perpetual limbo, but on Monday the executives announced not only the first products borne from the networking giant's 2013 acquisition of Sourcefire, but also a simplified strategic message focusing on products that help enterprises manage security functions before, during and after cyberattacks.

 Cisco announced that it has added Sourcefire's Advanced Malware Protection (AMP) technology to its line of Web, email and cloud content gateway products.
 AMP is a data-mining engine that seeks to identify malicious files by extracting metadata about them to determine the risk they pose, based not on signatures but on behavior.

 Roesch, Sourcefire's founder and chief technology officer, and now vice president and chief architect, of Cisco's security group, called AMP "the coolest thing we've got right now."
 He said AMP is unique in the way it reevaluates information.
 If new data shows known-good files actually aren't good or have turned bad, AMP re-mines its data set and automatically transmits notifications to customers to trigger remediation.